travisrmetz/w251-project/README.md

 ## <a id="Model">3.0 The Model
-Our model is a relatively simple CNN tuned to provide reasonably accurate predictions over a given waterspace and
+Our model is a relatively simple CNN tuned to provide reasonably accurate predictions over a navigationally-relevant geographical area over a short but relevant time period.
+We do not claim that this architecture is an ideal candidate for a production version of this project.
+We merely want to demonstrate feasibility.

 ### 3.1 Model Architecture
 Our goal was to explore architectures that could learn a vessel's position from an arbitrary image of the sky with the azimuth and elevation fixed and the time known.
-We explored both DNNs and CNNs but settled on the latter because CNNs can encode usable predictions more efficently relative to deep dense networks.
+We explored both DNNs and CNNs but settled on the latter because CNNs can encode usable predictions more efficiently relative to deep dense networks.

 There are a number of ways to attack this problem.
 Object detection could, for instance, be used to find the location of certain known celestial bodies in an image.
 We chose to cast our research as a deep regression problem.
 The literature suggests that convolutional neural networks have been applied to problems of head position detection [[15]](#15).
 This is a similar problem to ours in the sense that we are trying to find a mapping between translations and rotations of elements of the sky and the position of the observer at a given time.
 Our problem is different, however, in that the sky does not translate and rotate as a unitary whole.
 The path of the moon and planets, for instance, is not fixed relative to that of the stars.
-Stars do move together, however, on what is referred to simplisticly as the _celestial sphere_ [[16]](#16).
+Stars do move together, however, on what is referred to simplistically as the _celestial sphere_ [[16]](#16).

 Our network has two inputs.
 The image input ingests pictures of the sky  the time input ingests the UTC time at which the image was taken.
 The images are run through a series of convolutional and max pooling layers.
 The results are concatenated with the normalized time and the resulting vector is put through dropout regularization, a dense hidden layer, and the regression head.
 The head consists of two neurons, one each for normalized latitude and normalized longitude.
 Latitude and longitude are normalized over the test area with the latitude of the southernmost bound mapping to 0 and the latitude of the northernmost bound mapping to 1.
 Longitude is mapped similarly.
 The output layer uses sigmoid activation to bound the output in the spatial domain on `([0,1], [0,1])`.

 [![](https://mermaid.ink/img/eyJjb2RlIjoiZ3JhcGggVERcbiAgQVtJbWFnZSBJbnB1dF0gLS0-fE5vbmUsIDIyNCwgMjI0LCAxfCBCW0NvbnYyRCAtIDUgZmlsdGVycywgayA9IDEwXVxuICBCIC0tPnxOb25lLCAyMjQsIDIyNCwgMXwgQ1tGbGF0dGVuXVxuICBDIC0tPnxOb25lLCA1MDE3NnwgRFtDb25jYXRlbmF0ZV1cbiAgRCAtLT58Tm9uZSwgNTAxNzd8IEVbRGVuc2Ugdy9SZUx1IC0gMjU2XVxuICBFIC0tPnxOb25lLCAyNTZ8IEZbRHJvcG91dCAtIDAuMl1cbiAgRiAtLT58Tm9uZSwgMjU2fCBHW0RlbnNlIHcvU2lnbW9pZCAtIDJdXG4gIEhbVGltZSBJbnB1dF0gLS0-fE5vbmUsIHwgSVtGbGF0dGVuXVxuICBJIC0tPnxOb25lLCAxfCBEXG5cdFx0IiwibWVybWFpZCI6eyJ0aGVtZSI6Im5ldXRyYWwifSwidXBkYXRlRWRpdG9yIjpmYWxzZX0)](https://mermaid-js.github.io/mermaid-live-editor/#/edit/eyJjb2RlIjoiZ3JhcGggVERcbiAgQVtJbWFnZSBJbnB1dF0gLS0-fE5vbmUsIDIyNCwgMjI0LCAxfCBCW0NvbnYyRCAtIDUgZmlsdGVycywgayA9IDEwXVxuICBCIC0tPnxOb25lLCAyMjQsIDIyNCwgMXwgQ1tGbGF0dGVuXVxuICBDIC0tPnxOb25lLCA1MDE3NnwgRFtDb25jYXRlbmF0ZV1cbiAgRCAtLT58Tm9uZSwgNTAxNzd8IEVbRGVuc2Ugdy9SZUx1IC0gMjU2XVxuICBFIC0tPnxOb25lLCAyNTZ8IEZbRHJvcG91dCAtIDAuMl1cbiAgRiAtLT58Tm9uZSwgMjU2fCBHW0RlbnNlIHcvU2lnbW9pZCAtIDJdXG4gIEhbVGltZSBJbnB1dF0gLS0-fE5vbmUsIHwgSVtGbGF0dGVuXVxuICBJIC0tPnxOb25lLCAxfCBEXG5cdFx0IiwibWVybWFpZCI6eyJ0aGVtZSI6Im5ldXRyYWwifSwidXBkYXRlRWRpdG9yIjpmYWxzZX0)

-### 3.2 Introducing the Haversine Loss Function
+### 3.2 Implementing a Haversine Loss Function
 We want our loss function to minimize the navigational error returned by the model.
 We initially used mean squared error across latitude and longitude as our loss function, but we found that convergence was slow and that the model frequently failed to converge to reasonable values.
 There is, of course a nonlinear relationship between latitude and longitude.
 Whereas a degree of latitude is consistently 60 nautical miles anywhere on the globe, lines of longitude converge at the poles and diverge at the equator.
 Using mean squared error, then, results in inconsistent results in terms of the model's error in distance.
 To correct this, we implemented a new loss function in TensorFlow based on the haversine formula which gives the great circle distance between two points defined by latitude and longitude [[8]](#8).

 The haversine function is given below.
-The value of interest, _d_, is the distance between two points defined by lattitude longitude pairs [_Φ_<sub>1</sub>, _λ_<sub>1</sub>] and [_Φ_<sub>2</sub>, _λ_<sub>2</sub>].
+The value of interest, _d_, is the distance between two points defined by latitude longitude pairs [_φ_<sub>1</sub>, _λ_<sub>1</sub>] and [_φ_<sub>2</sub>, _λ_<sub>2</sub>].
 The value _r_ is the radius of the Earth and sets the units.
 We chose our _r_ to provide an output in nautical miles.

 ![System diagram](https://github.com/travisrmetz/w251-project/blob/master/report_images/haversine.png)